ElementalAlly/attendanceProject/README.md

 pip install -e OPi.GPIO/
 ```

-Since I used an Orange Pi zero2, I used this library to interact with GPIO for the leds.
+Since I used an Orange Pi zero2, I used this library to interact with GPIO for the LEDs.

 ## Setting up mysql